The council has a large but little used car park in Dewsbury. It should be used - to benefit the town - not neglected.

 4. Strategies to date deal only with the short term control of parking and not with the long term regeneration of the town.

 Why is Dewsbury treated differently to other towns in North Kirklees?

 The Leader of the council has declared that while there is surplus parking in North Kirklees there will be no parking charges.
 (Council discussion on parking in Cleckheaton)

-The considers considers Cliffe Street car park to be surplus to requirements and has designated the whole of it, the largest council owned car park, for residential use in the Local Plan and .
-(Note that the Chamber does not agree with this approach and considers the retention of a ‘relaxed’ parking facility to be an important asset for the town.)
+The council considers Cliffe Street car park to be surplus to requirements and has designated the whole of it, the largest council owned car park, for residential use in the Local Plan.
+The Chamber does not agree and considers the retention of a ‘relaxed’ parking facility to be an important asset for the town.

 By the council’s own logic therefore there should be no parking charges in Dewsbury.

 However, Dewsbury has a problem of narrow streets, limited access and little parking available in the town centre.